Fixed Cost Definition

 Fixed Cost Formula

-The formula can be derived by deducting the product of variable cost per unit of production and the number of units produced from the total cost of production.
+We can derive this formula by deducting the product of variable cost per unit of production and the number of units produced from the total cost of production.

 - Leasing office space is a fixed cost.
 As long the business is operating in the same space, the lease or rent cost remains the same.